 Equity

 Equity refers to equal, fair, and just access to organizational success, regardless of an individual’s background.
 It is frequently confused with equality, but it is not the same.
-Where equality focuses on treating everyone exactly the same, equity adjusts treatment based on diversity factors to produce equal outcomes.
+Unlike equality, which treats everyone the same, equity recognizes different starting points and provides tailored supports so people can reach the same outcomes.

-For example, equity in the workplace could involve providing additional resources for employees with physical or mental disabilities, like wheelchair ramps, Braille signs, or noise-canceling headphones.
-The extra support doesn’t give them an advantage — it allows them to be as successful in their work as their non-disabled or neurotypical peers.
+Providing support like wheelchair ramps, Braille signs, or noise-canceling headphones, which doesn’t give them an unfair advantage but allows them to be as successful in their work as their non-disabled or neurotypical peers.

 Inclusion